Geeksltd/GCop/Rules/GCop317.md

 ## Rule description

 We should write as short and simple code as it is possible.
-Repeatation will reduce the clarity of the code.
+Repetition will reduce the clarity of the code.

 ## Example 1